overlay-market/overlay-docs/docs/Introduction.md

 **Projects** — launch your own perps market in days.
 No market maker required.
 Your community trades, you earn a share of the fees — permanently.

+**Communities** — pool capital to fund a perps market for your favorite token.
+Earn 50% of trading fees proportional to your contribution, permanently.

 ## How does Overlay offer markets without counterparties?

 Users build positions against the protocol itself — effectively against every OVL holder simultaneously.
 This eliminates the need for liquidity providers or market makers, which is what makes thin-liquidity token markets possible in the first place.